-Seljalandsfoss is on the Seljalands River which flows all the way down from the famous stratovolcano, Eyjafjallajökull!
+Seljalandsfoss is on the Seljalands River, which flows all the way down from the famous stratovolcano, Eyjafjallajökull!

-Seljalandsfoss has been one of Iceland’s most famous landmarks since travelers started visiting and is hard to miss as the waterfall is located right off the Ring Road one.
-It can easily be visited on a day tour out from Reykjavík and nearby you will find numerous other interesting attractions nearby.
+Seljalandsfoss has been one of Iceland’s most famous landmarks since travelers started visiting the country.
+It’s hard to miss since the waterfall is located right off Ring Road One.
+It can easily be visited on a day tour out from Reykjavík and you can find other interesting attractions nearby.

 This eruption really put Iceland on the map as a travel destination and the glacier volcano and anything that goes with it as well.
-Eyjafjallajökull that rests above the waterfall and the Eyjafjöll mountains feed meltwater to the river Seljalandsá.
+Eyjafjallajökull – which rests above the waterfall and the Eyjafjöll mountains – feeds its meltwater to the river Seljalandsá.

 Seljalandsfoss waterfall is located on the South Coast, about 120 km (74,5 mi) from Reykjavík.
 For those traveling from an easterly direction, the distances are 60 km (37 mi) from Vík and 29.2 km (18 mi) from Skógafoss waterfall.

-Driving from Reykjavík to Seljalandsfoss you are going to want to take the Road 1 that leads you through the towns Selfoss, Hella and Hvolsvöllur.
+Driving from Reykjavík to Seljalandsfoss you are going to want to take the Road 1 that leads you through the towns Selfoss, Hella, and Hvolsvöllur.
 After having passed Hvolsvöllur you continue East for about 18 minutes before seeing a sign which tells you where to turn to get on road 249 which takes you to Seljalandsfoss.
 The road is the same as the one that leads you to Gljúfrabúi waterfall and later Þórsmörk valley.

 Driving from Vík/East to Seljalandsfoss you drive the Road 1 straight past Jökulsárlón Glacier Lagoon, through Kirkjubæjarklaustur and the town Vík.
 When you are at Vík you have about 50 minutes left before you reach Seljalandsfoss.
 Just continue straight on Road 1 until you see the sign to Þórsmerkurvegur, road number 249 leading you to Seljalandsfoss, Gljúfrabúi and eventually Þórsmörk Valley.

 But winter around Seljalandsfoss also has its faults, the icing on the paths and around can be hazardous and it is important to be on the lookout while exploring the area on foot.
 Wear good sturdy shoes, preferably with spikes, this is necessary for a safe visit!

 In winter the waterfall is lit up with two enormous light beams and the visual is spectacular.
 It is truly worth a drive past and could be the perfect add-on to a night of Northern Lights hunting.

-There are quite a few locations you can stay at near Seljalandsfoss but to cut the counting at some place we will narrow our choices down to about 30 km.
+There are quite a few locations you can stay at near Seljalandsfoss but to cut the counting at someplace we will narrow our choices down to about 30 km.